Marine Oussedik: Critical reception

 Today her works are quite well-known all over the world.
 Their unique style is her signature.
-The accuracy of anatomy and their delicacy, especially when made with ink, have been widely noticed by art reviewers :

-« Thanks to her very accurate lines, the horses that Marine Oussedik shows us are not domesticated but tamed ", says one of them.
+The accuracy of anatomy and their delicacy, especially when made with ink, have been widely noticed by art reviewers: "Thanks to her very accurate lines, the horses that Marine Oussedik shows us are not domesticated but tamed", says one of them.
 The words delicacy, nobility, femininity are often used to qualify her work.
-Blaise de Chabalier, art reviewer for the French national daily Le Figaro, mentions the " sophisticated and sensual atmosphere created by the complicity of bodies and looks ", the dreamlike quality of her drawings allied to a realistic approach, when liberty of movement meets civilisation as expressed through harnessing.
+Blaise de Chabalier, art reviewer for the French national daily Le Figaro, mentions the "sophisticated and sensual atmosphere created by the complicity of bodies and looks", the dreamlike quality of her drawings allied to a realistic approach, when liberty of movement meets civilisation as expressed through harnessing.
 Xavier Viader in the racing daily Paris-Turf defines her work as " elegant, spontaneous and alive " and sees her as a descendant of Géricault and Delacroix, adding that the accuracy of anatomy is no obstacle to the emotional quest of the viewer.
 Indeed, Marine Oussedik's horses are fiery.

-« When we speak of elegance, spontaneity, vivacity, smiles, wink, authenticity about Marine Oussedik we don't know if we mention the artist or her works (...) when you meet Marine, everything seems simple, easy.
-That tells a lot about how gifted she is! " – Xavier Viader, Paris-Turf. " A delicate but powerful stroke of pen, hints of colors, a dash of white and an eye becomes alive...
-Marine Oussedik's horses don't need to be signed by the artist, they are her signature ! " – Virginie Bauer, Arabians Horse Magazine.
-After reading Les chevaux du vent, writer Jérôme Garcin dedicated a paragraph to her in his book Journal équestre : " as an illustrator, she demonstrated a dual skill : her ink brush has an almost ethological accuracy but she keeps us dreaming.
+"When we speak of elegance, spontaneity, vivacity, smiles, wink, authenticity about Marine Oussedik we don't know if we mention the artist or her works (...) when you meet Marine, everything seems simple, easy.
+That tells a lot about how gifted she is!" – Xavier Viader, Paris-Turf.
+"A delicate but powerful stroke of pen, hints of colors, a dash of white and an eye becomes alive...
+Marine Oussedik's horses don't need to be signed by the artist, they are her signature!" – Virginie Bauer, Arabians Horse Magazine.
+After reading Les chevaux du vent, writer Jérôme Garcin dedicated a paragraph to her in his book Journal équestre: "as an illustrator, she demonstrated a dual skill: her ink brush has an almost ethological accuracy but she keeps us dreaming.
 Arabian horses are the source of her inspiration.
 With pride and tenderness she makes them dance, play, fight, parade and fly towards Allah's sky.
-Abdallah Akbar's calligraphy follows this meditation and we don't know when the writing stops and the drawing starts. " – Jérôme Garcin, Cavalier seul.
+Abdallah Akbar's calligraphy follows this meditation and we don't know when the writing stops and the drawing starts." – Jérôme Garcin, Cavalier seul.

-Other artists have tried to imitate her art but (according to the art magazine Equus) none managed to succeed.
+According to the art magazine Equus, other artists have tried to imitate her art but none have managed to succeed.